Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Introduction

-Given the sensitivity of these ubiquitous optimization methods to choice of basis, we pose the following research question: \begin{myquote} \it{When using an adaptive algorithm, in what settings and to what extent can change-of-basis improve optimization?} \end{myquote} In this work, we address this research question by identifying geometric properties of loss functions that govern the sensitivity of adaptive algorithms to change-of-basis.
-We propose a reparameterization procedure based the \emph{expected gradient outer product} (EGOP) matrix, which captures these geometric properties, and show this reparameterization can improve convergence of adaptive methods.
+We address this question by identifying geometric properties of loss functions that govern the sensitivity of adaptive algorithms to change-of-basis.
+We propose a reparameterization procedure based on the \emph{expected gradient outer product} (EGOP) matrix and show that this reparameterization can improve the convergence of adaptive methods.
 The geometric properties identified in this work---namely, strong decay of the EGOP eigenvalues---have been observed in a variety of machine learning objectives \cite{ papyan2018full,sagun2017empirical, zhang2024transformers}.
-We include both empirical evidence and theoretical arguments suggesting that these properties arise when using natural data.
+We include both empirical evidence and theoretical arguments suggesting this property commonly arises when using natural data.

-\paragraph{Contributions} We show that for a large class of objectives, the proposed reparameterization procedure can improve the convergence of adaptive optimization algorithms.
-Our main contributions are as follows: